ElianBelot/piano_notes_frequencies/README.md

 # About

-This script calculates the frequency, wavelenght and name of every piano note (using a 440Hz tuning) and stores them in a CSV file.
+This script calculates the frequencies, wavelenghts and names of every piano note (using 440Hz tuning) and stores them in a CSV file.

 # Calculations

 Every note is calculated according to the following formula:
 <br/><br/>
 <img src="https://wikimedia.org/api/rest_v1/media/math/render/svg/e319e15be8588bd3d75993d07b0d794cc7c26bd9">